Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Creditors’ approval: Directors should obtain creditor approval before entering into any transactions or agreements that may affect the liquidation process.

-Timely action: Directors should act in a timely manner and not delay the liquidation process, as this can lead to unnecessary costs and delays.
+Timely action: Directors should act on time and not delay the liquidation process, as this can lead to unnecessary costs and delays.

 Fair distribution of assets: Directors must ensure that the liquidation process is conducted fairly and that the assets are distributed to creditors and shareholders according to a specific hierarchy of priority.